nus-cs2113-AY2425S1/ip/docs/README.md

 ## Quick Start

 ### Features
-- Viewing help: `help`
-- Adding a task: `add`
 - Listing all tasks: `list`
-- Editing a task: `edit`
 - Deleting a task: `delete`
-- Clearing all tasks: `clear`
-- Exiting the program: `exit`
+- Exiting the program: `Bye`
+- Finding a task: `Find`
+- Add a todo: `todo`
+- Add a deadline: `deadline`
+- Add an event: `event`
+- Marking a task as done: `mark`
+- Unmarking a task as done: `unmark`
-- Saving your data
+- Saving your data:
-- Editing the data file
+- Loading your data

 ## Quick Start Instructions